Why invest in the Netherlands?

 The Netherlands adheres to the Union Customs Code and the main international treaties such as CETA.

-The country conforms to the main European directives on the subject of labeling, transport documents, invoicing and certifications of origin.
-The legislation protecting consumers, the market and competition is also very strict, always in line with that of the Community.
+The country conforms to the main European directives on labelling, transport documents, invoicing, and origin certifications.
+The legislation protecting consumers, the market and competition are also stringent, always in line with that of the Community.

 Investing in the Netherlands.